What is a carcinoembryonic antigen test (CEA)?

-Very high levels of CEA (higher than 20 ng/mL are considered very high.
-If you have CEA levels that are this high and you also have symptoms of cancer strongly suggest that cancer has not been removed successfully even after treatment.
-It may also suggest that the cancer has metastasized (spread to other parts of the body).
+Levels of CEA higher than 20 ng/mL are considered very high.
+If you have CEA levels that are this high and you also have symptoms of cancer, it strongly suggests that cancer has not been removed successfully after treatment.
+It may also suggest that the cancer has metastasized, or spread, to other parts of your body.

-CEA levels should not be the only test used to determine the presence or absence of cancer.
-A doctor will use the CEA in conjunction with other tests and an evaluation of your overall symptoms.
+CEA levels should not be the only test used to determine if you have cancer.
+Your doctor will use the CEA test along with other tests and an evaluation of your overall symptoms.
 You and your doctor can work together to decide what your best treatment is if your doctor determines that you do have cancer.